amorals-mtz/ng4-training/README.md

 │       │       └── more.svg
 │       ├── css
 │       │   └── main.css
-│       ├── index.html         <- the single page our app is going to serve
+│       ├── index.html         <- The single page our app is going to serve.
 │       ├── tsconfig.app.json  <- TypeScript compiler configuration for the Angular app.
 │       ├── tsconfig.spec.json <- TypeScript compiler configuration for the Unit Tests.
 │       └── ...